tombennet/Guide/projects.md

   {% endfor %}
 </div>

+**Funding**

+*For any designers wanting to commit to full-time design work on these impact initiatives, or similarly ambitious initiatives not yet on our radar, grants are available from [Spiral](https://spiral.xyz/)—a division of Block Inc. that promotes and funds open-source bitcoin development and adoption (and helped convene the Bitcoin Design Community 5+ years ago).*

 {% capture community_body %}
 <p>Tools and initiatives created by the community to improve Bitcoin experiences.</p>
 {% endcapture %}